 Dr Osama Sohaib is a Lecturer at the School of Information, Systems and Modelling, Faculty of Engineering and Information Technology.
 He received his PhD (Information Systems) from the University of Technology Sydney (UTS) in 2015.
-He is also a Program Coordinator/Academic Advisor of the Master of Information Technology (Business Information Systems) degree course at the School of Information, Systems, and Modelling.
+He is also a Program Coordinator/Academic Advisor of the Master of Information Technology (Business Information Systems) and Master of Information Systems degree course at the School of Information, Systems, and Modelling.
 He has taught many subjects at the undergraduate and postgraduate level in the area of Information systems and Software engineering at the UTS and Victoria University Sydney.
 His research interests areas include information systems modelling,e-Services, Human-Computer Interaction (HCI) and agile software engineering.

 Certification and Training